pratimguhaniyogi/pratimguhaniyogi.github.io/_pages/teaching.md

 - I have taken a seminar-style course AAE 452 "English Course Language of American Classroom for International TAs" course to understand classroom teaching better with practical experience.

-To get my teaching statement with teaching philosophy please email me at *guhaniyo@msu.edu*.
+To get my teaching statement with teaching philosophy please email me at *pnyogi1@jhmi.edu*.